DavidS-Repo/SkyGridx/README.md

 ## **Material Distribution:**
    - Define personalized materials for block placement per world.
    - Fine-tune material distribution percentages for a distinct experience.
+   - Choose parent materials as well as materials for all the sides and ends of said parent block material

 ## **Biome-Specific Grids:**
    - Customize grids in Overworld, Nether, and End with unique blocks at the [biome](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/block/Biome.html) level.